sdc-china/IDA-doc/_posts/2019-01-15-references-best-practices.md

    ![][references-browserconsole]

-3. Manage the extension of IDA plug-in.Then click the Inspect views "background page" to see background.js console message.
+3. Manage the extension of IDA plug-in.Switch the "Developer mode" on the right top page.Then click the Inspect views "background page" to see background.js console message.

     ![][references-plugin]